ST-TOMAS-Workshop/stm32u0_workshop/support/handson_summary.md

 ## Achieved results
 **Master Panel**
 <br>
-Consumption was measured in LP Sleep mode, resulting in a measured consumption of 49 uA for LP Sleep mode @1MHz and PWM operation @200Hz.
+Consumption was measured in LP Sleep mode, resulting in a measured consumption of ~49 uA for LP Sleep mode @1MHz and PWM operation @200Hz.
 The measured results match with DataSheet typical characteristics.

 **End Device**
 <br>
-Measured consumption in the IDLE state on the BUS, with an average consumption of ~8.7uA in STOP1 mode while driving the LCD and keeping LPTIM and RTC active.
+Measured consumption in the IDLE state on the BUS, with an average consumption of ~8 uA in STOP1 mode while driving the LCD and keeping LPTIM and RTC active.
-Measured consumption in the non-IDLE state on the BUS, with an average consumption of ~39uA, involving a combination of STOP1 and LP Run in ISR for data processing.
+Measured consumption in the non-IDLE state on the BUS, with an average consumption of ~39 uA, involving a combination of STOP1 and LP Run in ISR for data processing.

 ## Conclusion